csswizardry/csswizardry.github.com/_posts/2011-10-31-fully-fluid-responsive-css-carousel.md

 wordpress_id: 3288
 categories:
 - Web Development
-tag:
-- Animation
+tags:
   - CSS
-- CSS3
-- HTML
-- Progressive Enhancement
-- Responsive web design
+  - Mobile
 ---

 If you [follow me on Twitter](http://twitter.com/csswizardry) you’ll know I’ve been pretty enthused about this [fluid CSS carousel](http://dl.dropbox.com/u/2629908/sandbox/fluid-css-carousel/index.html) of mine.
 There are two aspects to it; the fluidity and the CSS functionality.